-An assistance dog is defined under the Dog and Cat Management Act 1995, and means a dog trained for the purpose of assisting a person living with a disabilty
+An assistance dog is trained for the purpose of assisting a person living with a disabilty.

 2. How are assistance dogs used?

-Assistance dogs help the disabled or partially disabled in a number of ways.
+Assistance dogs help people with a disability or partially disability in a number of ways.
 People with conditions including vision or hearing loss, epilepsy, diabetes, mental illness can be assisted by an assistance dog.

 Assistance dogs help people by providing guidance, confidence, alerting when there is a sound or smell (e.g fire alarm or a person's low blood sugar) or simply by helping some one up if they are prone to falls.
 Assistance dogs can help a person to access the community in the same ways as you and I.